hrbhardwaj/Terraform-kubernetes-jenkins/README.md

     Name = "kubeslave"
   }
 }
-# chnage the ami and access & secret key.
- '''
 </code>
 </pre>

 Step2 : Install jenkins and create a jenkins and node cluster with kube-master server
 <pre>
 <code>
-# Jenkins pipeline to deployment the jobs(website) on slave
+# Jenkins pipeline to deployment the jobs(website) on Kubernetes

   pipeline {
     agent none